ItzyBitzySpider/dunhack.me/README.md

 #### Configuring authentication

 - Github
-Go to github, set up OAuth app, add client id and secret to config file
+Go to github, set up OAuth app, add client id and secret to the .env file

 - Google
 Go to google cloud developer console, set up new OAuth Client ID in Services > Credentials.
 If you haven't configured OAuth client page, do so.
 Specify redirect URI as https://<yourdomain>/api/auth/callback/google.
-Add clientID, and secret to config file.
+Add clientID, and secret to the .env file.

 ### Install dependencies